 In this work, we make use of two new datasets to further investigate tidal features and multiplicity - Gaia non-single stars catalog \citep{Gaia2023} and a catalog of main-sequence stellar rotation period by \cite{kamai2024}.

-The paper is organized as follows: In section \ref{sec:data} we describe the data sample used in this study; in section \ref{sec:phot_binaries}, we use clusters to derive a lower bound on single-stars rotation period.
-In sections \ref{sec:non_singles_catalog} and \ref{sec:triples}, we use it to identify potential non-single stars and triples; In section \ref{sec:planets} we apply this method to planet host stars. in section \ref{sec:tidal_features} we analyze tidal features in known non-single stars in the \textit{Kepler} field; In section \ref{sec:conclusions} we summarize our conclusions.
+The paper is organized as follows: In section \ref{sec:data} we describe the data sample used in this study; in section \ref{sec:phot_binaries}, we use clusters to derive a cutoff temperature-period line for single stars.
+We validate this line with various methods, differentiating binaries from very young stars and calculating a general non-single probability for non-single candidates.
+In section \ref{sec:results} we apply this method to identify potential non-single stars (\ref{subsec:non_singles_catalog}) and triples (\ref{subsec:triples}); In \ref{subsec:planets} we apply this method to planet host stars. in section \ref{sec:tidal_features} we analyze tidal features in known non-single stars in the \textit{Kepler} field; In section \ref{sec:conclusions} we summarize our conclusions.